A single copy of this article may be reprinted for personal, noncommercial use only.

 Children and sports: Choices for all ages

-Children's sports promote fitness and prevent obesity, but not all children thrive in formal leagues.
+Children's sports promote fitness, but not all children thrive in formal leagues.
 Help your child find the right sport and venue — school, recreation center or backyard.By Mayo Clinic staff

 Consider age-appropriate activities

 Your child is likely to show natural preferences for certain sports or activities.
-Start there, being careful to keep your child's maturity and skill level in mind.
+Start there, being careful to keep your child's age, maturity and abilities in mind.

 Ages 2 to 5